US Senate Aproves the Program Management Improvement and Accountability Act

 - the standards, policies, and guidelines for program and project management;

 - the strategic plan;

 - the Program Management Policy Council.

-The government are banking on this investment in Project and Program management saving money and ensuring more strategic initiatives are successful.
-Or, to paraphrase PMI's President and Chief Executive Office Mark A. Langley, it will increase the value that Americans receive for their tax dollars.
+The government is banking on this investment in Project and Program management saving money and ensuring more strategic initiatives are successful.
+Or, to paraphrase PMI’s President and Chief Executive Officer Mark A. Langley, it will increase the value that Americans receive for their tax dollars.

-The act also mandates the creation of a formal job series and career path for program managers in the federal government.
-This means that we are likely to see an investment in training and development for government project managers, but also a standardization of job descriptions and job mappings.
+The Act also mandates the creation of a formal job series and career path for program managers in the federal government.
+This means that we are likely to see an investment in training and development for government project managers, but also standardization of job descriptions and job mappings.

-What do you think of the new act?
+What do you think of the Program Management Improvement and Accountability Act?
 Share your thoughts in the comments box below.